 Python Smart Terminal

 This program is up and running.
 Makeing improvements from time to time for my projects.
-Email me for source code.
-Or look at GitHub, which I am still struggling with but may conquer soon.
-See [Code at GitHub]
+Code at GitHub, see [Code at GitHub]

-See the graphical user interface here: Smart Terminal GUI
+See the graphical user interface here (lots of screen shots): Smart Terminal GUI

 Who should use this program and How: